Critical illness vs Income Protection: Which is best?

-The truth is that it depends on a number of factors including your age, your health, your wealth and the type of job you do to name just a few.
-In fact, most people would benefit from having both policies as they serve very different purposes and below we explain what each policy is, how each policy differs, how much each policy might cost you, which policy is worth buying and whether either policy is worth the money.
+The truth is that it depends on several factors including your age, your health, your wealth and the type of job you do to name just a few.
+In fact, most people would benefit from having both policies as you receive the claim money in different ways providing you with options to make different arrangements.
+They serve very different purposes and in this article, we explain what each policy is, how each policy differs, how much each policy might cost you, which policy is worth buying and whether either policy is worth the money.

-• Critical illness insurance provides you and your family with a lump sum payment if you become critically ill with a specific condition such as cancer
+• Critical illness insurance provides you and your family with a cash lump sum payment if you become critically ill with a specific condition such as cancer, heart attack, stroke and many other illnesses

-• It is not a case of which policy is best as both policies provide crucial benefits when it comes to protecting your family's finances in the event of serious illness or injury.
+• It is not a case of which policy is best as both policies provide crucial financial support when it comes to protecting your family's finances in the event of serious illness or injury.

 • Online comparison sites are only able to provide you with a basic price and so are unable to give you a tailored recommendation based on your own circumstances.